Tech / AI

 If you visit a website and the site isn’t using HTTPS to communicate, then you’ll see a Not secure error to the left of the URL.

-How to Know if a Site Uses HTTPS image 2
+How to Know if a Site Uses HTTPS image 2 - not-secure

 As though this isn’t off-putting enough to keep visitors away from a website, Google also instituted a policy where use of SSL certificates would help websites rank higher in search results.